tmobile/jazz-installer/README.md

 # Prerequisites
 * Create AWS account with permissions/privileges to create the [AWS Resources](#aws-resources) (listed below) in us-east-1 region.
 * Use RHEL 7 instance as your installer box.
-More details please refer [here](https://github.com/tmobile/jazz-installer/wiki/Launch-AWS-RHEL7-Instance-for-Installer)
+[How to Launch AWS RHEL7 Instance](https://github.com/tmobile/jazz-installer/wiki/Launch-AWS-RHEL7-Instance-for-Installer)

 # Installation steps